Polyhedra

 Regular and partially regular polyhedron compounds

-When stellating or faceting a convex Polygon, we often obtain a compound Polygon, known as a Polygram.
-Likewise, stellating or faceting a polyhedron often results in polyhedral compounds.
+As we've seen for polygons, when stellating or faceting a convex Polygon, we often obtain a compound Polygon: a Polygram.
+Likewise, stellating or faceting a polyhedron often results in polyhedral compounds like those in Figs. 3.3a, b and c, which result from stellating the Octahedron, Cuboctahedron and Icosidodecahedron.

-Some of these are themselves fully regular.
-These must be stellations and facetings of the Platonic solids for the same reason as the regular star polyhedra: because they must also be symmetric around each vertex and around each face.
+A compound is fully regular if it is a stellation and faceting of a Platonic solid.
+The reason for this is that they must also be symmetric around each vertex and around each face.
 For the same reason, the constituent polyhedra must also be regular; but constructible with a ``smaller'' symmetry contained within the symmetry of the compound.
 The partially regular compounds are either stellations or facetings of a Platonic solid.
 Models of all of these are displayed next.

-In the foreground: the Compound of two tetrahedra, which we have already seen in Fig. 3a.
+In the foreground: the Compound of two tetrahedra.

 In the background, left: the Compound of five tetrahedra.
 On the right is the Compound of ten tetrahedra.

-In Fig. 3a, we already saw the Compound of two Tetrahedra, also known as Stella Octangula, is the only stellation of the Octahedron.
-The Triangular faces of the Octahedron are expanded into dual Triangles that have twice the edge length (see Figs. 10a, b).
+The Stella Octangula, which also appears in Fig. 3.3a, is the only stellation of the Octahedron.
+The Triangular faces of the Octahedron are expanded into dual Triangles that have twice the edge length (see Figs. 4.5a, b).
 In Diagram Ib, this type of stellation is called a "greatening".
 The two Tetrahedra in the compound are dual to each other.
 Since the compound is self-dual, it is also a faceting of the Cube, the only one.
+Thus, it is fully regular.
 This compound has Octahedral symmetry.

 The Compound of five tetrahedra is a faceting of the Dodecahedron, but does does not share its Icosahedral symmetry; it only has rotational symmetry around the symmetry axes, and no mirror symmetry.
 This is known as Chiral Icosahedral symmetry.
 This compound has a mirror image that is different from it, i.e., this compound comes in two Chiral forms.
 The existence of these forms highlights the fact that, generally, stellation and faceting operations do not necessarily preserve the full symmetry of the polyhedra being faceted and stellated.